 Yikes, how was I to know I’m addicted to sugar?
 I thought I was doing fine by eating tons of veggies, making reasonable food choices, and giving myself one sugar treat per day.
-Not so, says Dr. Robert Lustig in Sugar, the Bitter Truth – a 90 minute YouTube video, uploaded in July of 2009.
-You’ve already seen it, 5 years ago?
-Ouch.
+Not so, says Dr. Robert Lustig in Sugar, the Bitter Truth – an 80 minute YouTube video.
+You’ve already seen it, years ago?

 Lustig enlightens us about fructose and high fructose corn syrup, which is in so many of our prepared foods.
 By golly, it’s rather toxic stuff.
 It’s getting lodged in our livers, giving us fatty livers and extra fat around our torso and heart.